LeonaLog/leona/README.md

   retention, sharding, and replication of the stored data.
 Values, like retention and rotation strategy, are set on a per-index basis, so different data may be subjected to different handling rules.
 - LeonaLog's Processing Pipelines enable the user to run a rule, or a series of rules, against a specific type of event.
-  Tied to streams, pipelines allow routing, denylisting, modification, and enrichment of messages as they flow through LeonaLog.
+  Tied to streams, pipelines allow routing, denying, modification, and enrichment of messages as they flow through LeonaLog.

 ## Quickstart